timv5/backend-paypal-integration/README.md

 All configurations are set in application.yml file in a root directory.
 These variables need to be configured: clientId, clientSecret, mode.
 All can be found on: https://developer.paypal.com/developer/accounts/
 The application is running on localhost:8081, also the docker-compose file runs an instance of postgreSQL database, to which every transaction will be saved and by default data.sql is executed (dummy data).
+Also you have to specify your sandbox/live account in data.sql (email, name, lastname).

 ## Prequences
 - git clone project (backend-paypal-integration)